davisshaver/frames-integration-for-farcaster/readme.txt

 == Screenshots =

-1. Frames Integration for Farcaster connects your WordPress site to Farcaster.
+1. Mini App Integration for Farcaster connects your WordPress site to Farcaster.
-2. Frames Integration for Farcaster allows you to enable frames for your WordPress site and configure splash background image and splash background color.
+2. Mini App Integration for Farcaster allows you to enable a Mini App for your WordPress site and configure splash background image and splash background color.
 3. Frames Integration for Farcaster helps you validate your Farcaster manifest file and pinpoints any differences with your WordPress site.
-4. Frames Integration for Farcaster lets you offer site visitors easy options for tipping or casting.
+4. Mini App Integration for Farcaster lets you offer site visitors easy options for tipping or casting.
-5. Frames Integration for Farcaster offers a subscriptions feature that lets users get notified when you publish a new post.
+5. Mini App Integration for Farcaster offers a subscriptions feature that lets users get notified when you publish a new post.